Graduate Studies Faculty

 Stephanie J. Murphy, VMD, PhD

-Research Interests:sex, cerebral ischemia, stroke, preconditioning, alcohol » Click here for more about Dr. Murphy's research
+Research Interests:sex differences, cerebral ischemia, stroke, preconditioning, alcohol » Click here for more about Dr. Murphy's research

-In 2003, Dr. Stephanie Murphy joined the research faculty of the Department of Anesthesiology and Perioperative Medicine (APOM) at the Oregon Health & Science University.
-She also holds a joint appointment in the Department of Comparative Medicine and a faculty appointment within the Neuroscience Graduate Program.
+Dr. Stephanie Murphy received her VMD (veterinary medicine) in 1994 and her PhD (Biochemistry) in 1996 as part of the Veterinary Medical Scientist Training Program at the University of Pennsylvania.
+She then completed a 4 year postdoctoral fellowship in the Comparative Medicine Department at the Johns Hopkins University School of Medicine in 2000 prior to becoming an Assistant Professor within the Anesthesiology & Critical Care Medicine Department at Johns Hopkins.
+In 2003, she joined the research faculty within the Department of Anesthesiology & Perioperative Medicine (APOM) at OHSU.
+She also holds joint appointments in the Departments of Comparative Medicine and Behavioral Neuroscience and a faculty appointment with the Neuroscience Graduate Program.
 She is a Diplomate of the American College of Laboratory Animal Medicine and the Director of the APOM Core Animal Laboratories and Training.
-Dr. Murphy is also the Associate Director for the Translational Modeling Program for the OHSU Research Center for Gender Based Medicine.
+Dr. Murphy was also the Associate Director for the Translational Modeling Program for the OHSU Research Center for Gender Based Medicine until it was disbanded in January 2011.